JamesMMiller/gemini4s/docs/files.md

 ## Using Files in Prompts

 Once a file is uploaded, you can use its URI in your prompts using `GeminiService.file`.
+See [Content Generation](content-generation.md#multimodal-input) for more details.

 ```scala
 def generateWithFile(service: GeminiService[IO], fileUri: String): IO[Unit] = {